zero-copy-labs/deploy-ui-to-cloudflare/README.md

 When set to "true", the action will create the project if it doesn't exist before attempting to deploy.
 Set to "false" if you want the action to fail when the project doesn't exist.

+### `CLEANUP_OLD_DEPLOYMENTS`

+Clean up old deployments to avoid hitting the deployment limit.
+Defaults to "false".
+When set to "true", the action will clean up old deployments after creating a new one.

+### `DEPLOYMENT_PREFIX`

+Prefix to match when cleaning up or deleting deployments.
+Defaults to empty string.
+When provided with `EVENT: "delete"`, only deployments that match this prefix will be deleted.
+Recommended format: `pr-{PR_NUMBER}` to target deployments for specific PRs.

+### `KEEP_DEPLOYMENTS`

+Number of deployments to keep when cleaning up.
+Defaults to "5".
+Only the most recent deployments matching the prefix will be kept, older ones will be deleted.

 ## Outputs

 ### `url`